top of page

 Q1) What is stopping you from running off with my money?

-Other than it would be theft and fraud, this question shows misunderstanding of Anti Money Laundering policies and of our industry.
+Other than it would be theft and fraud, this question shows misunderstanding of Anti Money Laundering policies

 We have neither the ability or the inclination.

-Nobody, including you, could access your capital without various checks and even then it may only be paid into a UK bank account registered in your name.
+Nobody could access your capital without various checks and even then it may only be paid into a UK bank account registered in your name.

 Use the correct channels and view investment fees as an incentive and protection for the portfolio to flourish